rand0m-us3r/Compound-economy/README.md

 # README

-*DRAFT* Should be thoroughly audited before production use !
+Should be thoroughly audited before production use !

 The token contract allows anyone to mint tokens by depositing/staking base token (for at least a minimum amount of time).